-Traditionally known as the Undergraduate Commerce Society (UCS) and Student Management Association (SMA), The newly formed society IMI Business Association is strongly committed to balancing academic excellence with an inclusively diverse and rich extra-curricular program, well known as the Professional Skills Development Program (PSDP).
+Traditionally known as the Undergraduate Commerce Society (UCS) and Student Management Association (SMA), The newly formed society Innovative Business Association is strongly committed to balancing academic excellence with an inclusively diverse and rich extra-curricular program, well known as the Professional Skills Development Program (PSDP).

 Institute of Communication, Culture, Information and Technology Council (ICCIT)email@example.com

 The ICCIT Council serve the interests of the ICCIT student body by organizing & executing creative, social, academic and professional events, initiatives & advocacy on- and off-campus through creative & professional skill workshops, professional speaker series, fun socials, amazing networking events, stimulating conferences and engaging competitions.